 GOAL 8: ENSURE THAT IMPACTS TO THE ENVIRONMENT AND OTHER SURROUNDING LAND USES FROM EXTRACTION ON MINERAL RESOURCE LANDS OF LONG-TERM COMMERCIAL SIGNIFICANCE ARE MITIGATED FOR AND MANAGED THROUGH THE PERMITTING PROCESS.

-OBJECTIVE A. The County should provide regulatory mechanisms that balance and minimize conflicts between extractive industries, other land uses, and general environmental concerns.
+OBJECTIVE A. Provide regulatory mechanisms that balance and minimize conflicts between extractive industries, other land uses, and general environmental concerns.

 POLICIES:

-Designated mineral resource lands should be located in low density rural areas where conflicts between extraction operations and surrounding land uses can be avoided or minimized.
+Locate designated mineral resource lands in low-density rural areas where conflicts between extraction operations and surrounding land uses can be avoided or minimized.
 Designated lands should not be characterized by a predominance of environmental constraints.

 Extraction industries shall not adversely impact adjacent or nearby land uses, or public health and safety.